edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44.md

 # Tutorial 0.02
 ##ControlGrid44 and CubicSurface44 macros in NURBSlib_EVM

+These are the objects that respectively control and exploit a rational bicubic bezier surface.

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

 ### Target audience for this specific tutorial
 This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_ to knowledgable users of FreeCAD.
 No explanations of basic FreeCAD actions are provided at this time.
 I will spend a little extra effort on the amazing Attachment Editor of FreeCAD as it relates to sketches used for surface modeling.
+The actual grid and surface portion take less than one minute, but without good sketches they are uninteresting.

+I have included a starting point model, and a final model for the truly lazy.

 ### Requirements to follow this tutorial
 * [Tutorial 0.01](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md) completed (especially the setup portion)